Skip to main content

 • Fetch data without useEffect or useState

-Client Components are opted into with the "use client" directive at the top of the file.
-You need Client Components when you use:
+Client Components are what you opt into with the "use client" directive at the top of the file.
+You need them when you're using:

 • useState, useEffect, or other React hooks